otusa/GearscoreLite-WarmaneOnyxiaTBC/README.md

-A fully functional GearScore addon with correct TBC values for the Onyxia TBC realm on Warmane.
+A fully functional GearScore addon with correct TBC values modified to work on Onyxia TBC realm (Warmane).

-All credits go to **xarthasskrillexx & Mirrikat45**.
-I've only changed one line in the code to make it compatible with the 3.3.5 client.
+Original made by **xarthasskrillexx & Mirrikat45**.

 (rename the folder to "GearscoreLite" in Interface/Addons)